Bar Beach, Lagos: 2000s to present: Eko Atlantic

 In 2008, the construction of the new city began.

 As of May 2009, while the site was being dredged, about 3,000,000 cubic metres (3,900,000 cu yd) of space had been sand-filled and placed in the reclamation area, while about 35,000 tonnes of rock have been delivered to the site.

 In 2016, Eko Atlantic City was commissioned by Lagos governor Akinwumi Ambode.

 Eko Atlantic and continuing flooding

 The Eko Atlantic project has been criticized for having a design flaw that may contribute to continuing flooding in Lagos because of its being "highly susceptible to rising tides, as it is based on an artificial sandbar directly adjacent to the ocean."
 A storm surge in the exact area where the Eko Atlantic's construction was taking place reportedly killed 16 people.
 There have been other equally dangerous flooding in Lagos blamed on the new construction project.

 In popular culture

-Nnedi Okorafor's 2014 novel Lagoon is set in an alternative near future where Bar Beach is a thriving entertainment district and the site of first contact between humans and extraterrestrial visitors.
+Nnedi Okorafor's 2014 novel Lagoon is set in an alternative 2010, where Bar Beach is still a thriving entertainment district and the site of first contact between humans and extraterrestrial visitors.

+Environmental and climate issues

+The Lagos bar beach has faced several environmental issues and climatic issues over the years.
+Prominent among those issues is consistency flooding as a result of the negative effect of the change in the earth`s climate.
+In order to contain the flooding, erosion and other environmental issues around the beach, the Federal Government of Nigeria, has for the last forty years, spent over thirty billion naira on several projects aimed at improving the environment.